RetroReversing/retroReversing/categories/tutorials/Introduction.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6jSKldt7Eqs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 **LiveOverflow** has an excellent introduction video to how a CPU works and what exactly assembly language is.

+### The No Operation Instruction (NOP)
+In the world of assembly language programming, every Central Processing Unit (CPU) includes an instruction that accomplishes precisely nothing.
+These unassuming instructions are commonly referred to as 'No Operation' or NOPs.
+When a NOP is executed, the CPU undergoes a brief, yet essential, period of inactivity, ultimately ending up in the exact state it occupied before executing the instruction.

+While this might seem counterproductive, NOPs have their indispensable uses.
+One of their primary functions is to 'waste time' intentionally.
+CPUs operate relentlessly, executing instructions in rapid succession, and sometimes, you need the CPU to pause briefly, awaiting the readiness of another part of the system.
+In such cases, NOPs prove invaluable.
+They serve as a placeholder or a delay mechanism, ensuring that the CPU remains occupied without altering its state.

+Imagine a scenario where a CPU needs to synchronize with external hardware that operates at a different speed.
+By inserting NOPs strategically, you can create the necessary time gaps, allowing the CPU to align its actions with the external hardware's pace.
+This is just one example of how NOPs find practical application in assembly programming, despite their seemingly 'do-nothing' nature.

+Also NOP instructions can be used to insert empty space or "padding" in the code.
+This can be useful for aligning instructions in memory or adjusting the size of loops and branches.
+For example, if you want to ensure that a certain block of code is located at a specific memory address, you can insert NOP instructions to fill the gap between the end of the previous code and the desired location.

 ### CPU Registers
 In this video you will learn about registers, which it describes as global variables that the CPU accesses directly, which is a really nice way to think about them.
 Each CPU has a number of built in registers which can each store a set number of Bytes, the number of bytes that they store is defined by the CPU, for example a 64-bit CPU will have 64-bits for each register.

-Almost all CPUs have special instructions that are designated for a particular purpose, one common example is the Program Counter which basically stores the location of the next instruction to execute on the CPU.
+Almost all CPUs have special registers that are designated for a particular purpose, one common example is the Program Counter which basically stores the location of the next instruction to execute on the CPU.

 ### The Stack
 But what happens when you want to store more data than the limited number of registers available on the CPU?